Your Employment Rights: A Guide for Workers

 Wrongful Termination: Your Rights When You Lose Your Job

 Losing a job can be the most challenging moment in anybody’s work life.
-Being unemployed — whether because of downsizing, or lay-offs, or whatever you’d like to call it — takes a severe emotional and financial toll on employees.
+Being unemployed — whether because of downsizing, lay-offs, or whatever you’d like to call it — takes a severe emotional and financial toll on employees.

 Outside of bringing a suit, you can seek arbitration or mediation with the company.
 These methods involve a neutral third party who will facilitate and guide negotiations.

 A common misconception about severance pay is that it is legally required.
 This isn’t the case.
 Unless you and your employer have a written agreement stipulating that you are entitled to severance pay — or, in rare cases, a clear verbal agreement — your employer has no obligation to offer you any.

 Some employers offer severance in exchange for an agreement to give up any right to sue the company.
-You should always consider such an offer very cautiously, and always take time to review the agreement carefully, preferably with the advice of an attorney.
-You should never be required to sign anything that waives your right to sue; if you do so, it must be voluntary.
+You should always consider such an offer very cautiously and always take time to review the agreement carefully, preferably with the advice of an employment attorney.

 What to Do if You’re Having Problems at Work